juchankim/juchankim.github.io/index.md

 One of my weaknesses is that I am slow in solving problems.
 That is why I have developed my time management skill to start early to get things done over time.
 This has been a very successful approach during my school years.

-However, now that I am out in the real world, I also have to be fast but also efficient in solving problems.
+Now that I am out in the real world, I have to be fast but also efficient in solving problems.
-Especially now that I am looking for a full-time job, technical interview is something that I have to worry about.
+Especially now that I am looking for a full-time job, technical interviews are something that I have to worry about.
-I have to think quickly about a solution in a pressured space.
+I have to think quickly and come up with a solution in a pressured space.
+Of course, the interviewers are looking for how I am thinking through and not hoping for me to finish the problem in its entirety (maybe not).
-By attempting a difficult interview problem every day and posting my own approach here, not only do I want to overcome my weakness but also help others in seeing a new way of solving a problem.
+I will attempt a difficult interview problem (from [HackerRank](hackerrank.com)) every day and post my own approach here as well as how long I took to do that problem (from thinking about how to start to passing all the tests that HackerRank).
+By doing so, not only do I want to overcome my weakness but also help others in seeing a new way of solving a problem.

+But besides that, I hope to talk about my travels, my experiences, and other little things.

 Welcome!